Parkersburg Area Community Foundation launches memorial fund for autism mentor

-PARKERSBURG, W.Va.
-(WTAP) - The Parkersburg Area Community Foundation (PACF) has announced a new memorial fund in honor of Terri Ann (Marshall) Gard, who worked as an autism mentor in Wood County schools for over 15 years, before passing away in 2019 after a battle with cancer.
+The Parkersburg Area Community Foundation (PACF) has announced a new memorial fund in honor of Terri Ann (Marshall) Gard, who worked as an autism mentor in Wood County schools for over 15 years, before passing away in 2019 after a battle with cancer.

 The Autism Whispers Fund will support area organizations working to support and provide services to those on the autism spectrum.
 Each year, it will distribute the funds among a number of programs and organizations.
 Any organization in PACF’s service area can apply to receive funding, with preference given to those within the Wood County school system.
 PACF will potentially be accepting the first applications this fall.